 This understanding is far loftier than the definition that sparked my desire for sanctuary at the beginning of this year.
 The concept I encountered in the tale of the Baudelaire orphans, “a place of refuge and protection,” is less than I desire.
 And yet the two are linked.

-The place of refuge and protection I crave is the sacred, unbreakable place that has been provided for me through Christ’s sacrifice — my future home with Him in heaven.
+The place of refuge and protection I crave is the sacred, unbreakable place that has been provided for me through Christ’s sacrifice — my future home with Him.
 When I mess up a friendship, rush through a hectic workweek or feel overwhelmed by financial burdens, I ache for that place of peace and security.
 I long for the day I’ll put this life behind me and dwell with my God forever.

 As great as that hope is, I tend to lose sight of it in the hustle bustle of day-to-day activities.
 Like the Baudelaire orphans, I must settle for a temporary sanctuary while I wait for the real thing.
 But I must also plan moments of solitude and find a quiet place where I can focus on God.

 * * *

 I sit Indian-style on the floor surrounded by throw pillows.
 The start of the year is a fading memory.
 The room is quiet except for the ripple of linen in the summer night’s breeze.
 I snap shut the small leather book in my hands and close my eyes.
 This is a place of refuge.
 But the Lord is my sanctuary.